 Consulting

-for mental health professionals
+for professionals working in mental health and media

 *Note, I am not offering nor qualified to offer individual nor group counseling to non-mental health professionals.
 If anybody who’s not a professional in these fields does inquire anyway, at best I will likely just send some of my previous writings about finding qualified professionals and other such support that suits you.